What they bring us is more valuable than gold.

 There are some positive news already.
 For example, even though the above mentioned number of 25,000 refugees interested in vocational training in 2017 is small as compared to the number of all refugees, this was three times the corresponding number from 2016.
 Also, though the vocational training drop-out rate for refugees from Syria, Afghanistan and Iraq in the article quoted above was around 70%, the drop-out rate for refugees from other countries was lower: 25%.

 There are also reports which quote lower rates of dropout from vocational training than those mentioned above.
 For example, a report in 2017 by the Chamber of Commerce and Industry for the city Oldenburg states a dropout rate of about 20% for refugees – which is only slightly more than for apprentices born in Germany.

 If they start having families, their children will receive the same level of education and the same chances in Germany as children of German families.
-Also, one of the main factors keeping back the refugees – lack of language skills – will not be a problem for their children.
+Also, one of the main factors holding back the refugees – lack of language skills – will be less of a problem for their children.
 Thus, though many of the refugees have only primary school education or none, their children will be far better educated and will have much better chances to get better jobs than their parents.

 Thus, one can expect that in the long run the refugees and their families will be increasingly integrated into the German economy.

 Long term educational prospects

 What happens to the refugees in the long term?